Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Uncertainty budget

 \subsection{Others}

 Nonlinearity in data acquisition could introduce deviations in the retrieved line intensity from the spectrum, especially for CRDS measurements.
-We conducted tests using two data acquisition cards (DAQ), the NI 9223 (1 MSa/s, 16-bit) and the NI PXI 5922 (4 MSa/s, 20-bit), during the measurement.
-The CRDS integrated absorbance of the R(27) line at 230~Pa obtained with these two DAQ cards show a deviation of 0.02(30)\textperthousand.
-We replicated these comparisons multiple times and confirmed that the deviation attributable to the DAQ card should remain below 0.2\textperthousand.
+The nonlinearity of the data acquisition (DAQ) card could affect the accuracy of CRDS measurements~\cite{Fleisher2019PRL}.
+The one we used in this work is the NI PXI 5922 (4 MSa/s, 20-bit) card, which is considered to be a highly linear digitizer~\cite{Overney2011IEEE} and has been used for accurate CRDS measurements by the NIST group~\cite{Fleisher2019PRL, Bielska2022PRL-CO}.
+We also tried another digitizer in the CRDS measurement: NI 9223 (1 MSa/s, 16-bit).
+The CRDS integrated absorbance of the R(27) line at 230~Pa obtained with these two DAQ cards shows a deviation of 0.02(30)\textperthousand.
+We repeated these comparisons several times and confirmed that the deviation due to the DAQ card should remain below 0.2\textperthousand.

 High intra-cavity laser power induces saturation effects, potentially leading to deviations in the results.
 In this study, we minimized the input laser power, and the intra-cavity laser power was estimated to be less than 0.2~W. We deliberately recorded spectra under different laser powers, and the discrepancies among the results remained within 0.2\textperthousand.